alfa-m/color-me/README.md

-# color-rush
+# Color rush

-A simple keyboard game
+A simple keyboard game displayed on your browser.